DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 We tested a prototype with XX candidates.
 We recruited older candidates so that we could test the new section with people who likely had a longer work history.

-We also tested a mock-up of applications showing long work histories with providers, in order to check our assumptions.
+We also tested a mock-up of applications showing long work histories with providers, to check our assumptions.

 We found that moving the work history section beneath the Safeguarding heading did not communicate to candidates why we were asking for this information.
-If anything, they assumed that we might be asking for experience of doing safeguarding within their work (in part because many of them had some awareness of safeguarding from working in schools or with children).
+If anything, they assumed that we might be asking for experience of safeguarding within their work (in part because many of them had some awareness of safeguarding from working in schools or with children).

 Candidates were able to add lots of jobs fairly quickly - likely much more quickly than if they were still being asked for skills and experience relevant to teaching for each job.